 Admission to the M.A./Ph.D. and Ph.D. programs is determined by the faculty as a committee of the whole.
-Faculty base their decisions on letters of recommendation, GREs, GPAs, statements of purpose, writing sample, requisite training and potential for success.
+Faculty base their decisions on letters of recommendation, GREs, GPAs, writing sample, quality of training and potential for success.